george-hawkins/micropython-wifi-setup/README.md

 If you want to you can clear any existing credentials with the static method `WiFiSetup.clear()`.

-Note that the intention is that `WiFiSetup` is just used at startup - it's not as if it's working away continuously and your device will randomly enter setup mode whenever your WiFi becomes unavailable.
+Note that the intention is that `WiFiSetup` is just used at startup - it's **not** working away continuously and your device will **not** randomly enter setup mode whenever your WiFi becomes unavailable.

 ---